agap/luch/readme.md

 The format of beacon layouts is somewhat similar to the one supported by [AltBeacon](https://altbeacon.github.io/android-beacon-library/javadoc/reference/org/altbeacon/beacon/BeaconParser.html) (see `setBeaconLayout` method) with the number of exceptions:

-1. The only field prefixes supported at the moment are 'm', 'i', 'p' and'd'.
+1. The only field prefixes supported at the moment are 'm', 'i', 'p' and 'd'.
 2. Little-endian fields are not supported yet, as variable-length fields.

 ## Logs